TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/53 - 2 Thessalonians/2 Thessalonians 3/2 Thessalonians 3.7.md

 ---

-For yourselves know how ye ought to imitate us: for we behaved not ourselves disorderly among you;
+For you know how you ought to imitate us.
+For we didn't behave ourselves rebelliously among you,